 If your Mac start running slow and you already got rid of junk files and uninstalled programs that might affect its productivity, take a look at RAM usage for optimization opportunities.
 This part of hard drive is reserved as a temporary place for working processes and active tasks you perform on your MacBook, as well as background system processes your Mac needs to run in order to operate.
 So as soon as RAM starts running out of available capacity, Mac slows down noticeably.

-How to clean RAM memory on a Mac?
+How to clean RAM on Mac?

 The most obvious solution for RAM optimization is to close all open files, close down all browsers and quit all running programs.
 But what if you need to use multiple apps, keep open more than one page in Safari and work on more than one document for your work?